 ILC students attend two classes per week, comprising of lecture, discussion, participatory exercises and simulations, and actual casework.
 While the seminar classes are held at the Columbus School of Law, students meet with their clients and work substantively on their cases at the Immigration Legal Services office of Catholic Charities of the Archdiocese of Washington.
 In addition to the class meetings, students are expected to meet regularly with their supervisors to discuss their casework.

 The ILC accepts up to 10 second, third, and fourth year students who have already taken Immigration Law or who are enrolled in Immigration Law in the fall semester.
 Students earn six credits (three credits per semester) and must commit to approximately 20 hours of work per week.
 Students receive a mid-year evaluation at the end of the fall semester and a final grade at the end of the spring semester.
 In taking the ILC course, students may also satisfy the Portfolio Writing Requirement, Practical Skills, and Transition to Practice requirements.
+Pre-requisite or co-requisite: Immigration Law: Deportation and Asylum.
 Ms. Collopy, Ms. Mendez